davidbegin/chat_thief/README.md

 - You earn it from working (if you are chatting, you will earn street cred automatically (note: this is different than Beginbux AKA channel points)
-- You can only give it to other viewer: `!props other_user`
+- You can only give it to other viewer:
+  `!props other_user`
+  `!endorse other_user`
+  `!bigups other_user`
 - You may also share one of your sounds with another viewer for 1 Street Cred:
   `!share sound other_user`
+- You can also transfer a soundeffect to another user, costing No Streed Cred:
+  `!transfer sound other_user`

 ### Cool Points

 - When someone gives you Street Cred, it becomes Cool Points
 - Cool Points are NOT transferable
-- Cool Points can be spent to buy sounds: `!buy clap`
+- Cool Points can be spent to buy sounds:
+  `!buy clap`
+  `!buy random`

 ## The Government